Methods and Description

 There are minimums that each strata must include: * x

-Code examples includee: *
+Code examples include:

 Model structures